 Students will be required to participate in a total of 90 hours in a private practitioner's office.
 The purpose of this experience is to build confidence in a student's ability to perform dental assisting duties and assume the responsibility of a dental assistant.
 (90 hours - off campus externship).
-Prerequisites: A satisfactory grade of 75% or better in all DA coded courses, BI105 Survey of Anatomy, BI106 Nutrition.
+Prerequisites: A satisfactory grade of 75% or better in all DA coded courses, BI105 Basic Human Function and Structure, BI106 Nutrition.